|Creating and Grading Turnitin Assignments|

 Instructors can set up Turnitin assignments in their Blackboard courses to let students submit work.
 The instructions below are intended to help instructors use this resource within Blackboard.
 Information is also available for using Turnitin outside of the Blackboard environment.
 Consult this Blackboard Tips and Tricks handout for an overview of Turnitin.
-Consult the ITS Training site to register for an upcoming session on Turnitin.

-Creating a Turnitin Assignment - To create a Turnitin assignment in Blackboard:
+To create a Turnitin assignment in Blackboard:

 Consult this tutorial for additional information: Turnitin Help Center Video: Creating an Assignment

 Click on the image to the right to view a printable PDF of the recommended options settings for various situations.
 An online version of the table is also available.